-A most frequently traveled route out of New York City, heading south, is across the George Washington Bridge to New Jersey.
+A most frequently traveled route, heading south out of New York City, is across the George Washington Bridge, first stop, New Jersey.

 GREEN BOOK — Green Book builds a feel-good comedy atop an artifact of shameful segregation.
 Yikes … The movie is named after the early ’60s guides published for black travelers in America’s segregated South.
 But its spin is all Hollywood. — Vox.com

 Playing to promote Truth and Justice in America.